 In 2017, Parks and Recreation removed the structure that was on the site due to safety concerns and in 2018 hosted a volunteer event to limb vegetation, pick up trash, and remove invasive species.
 In April 2019, voters approved a $100,000 municipal bond to continue park improvements.

 Public engagement is important to any planning project.
-To ensure that the master plan aligns with the desires of the community, Parks and Recreation will be gathering public input in a variety of ways and working with community stakeholders.
-If you would like to participate in the Community Advisory Group, please contact Park Planner Taylor Keegan at email@example.com.
+To ensure that the site plan aligns with the desires of the community, Parks and Recreation will be gathering public input in a variety of ways and working with community stakeholders.
+If you would like to participate in the Community Advisory Group, please contact Park Planner Taylor Keegan at firstname.lastname@example.org.